I’m about to hit a 1000 days streak on MyFitnessPal, an app to track calories intake and macros. So I thought it was time to write about this topic.

 Because there is no surplus or deficit, no body fat will be stored or consumed and your weight will remain stable (in theory).

 Now that you know how much your body is using anyway, you can start adjusting your calories based on your goals.
-In the end, it’s easier to lower your intake than to increase your consumption.
+In the end, it’s easier to lower your intake than to increase your consumption (via negativa).

+I’m using MyFitnessPal to keep track of my calorie intake and macros.
 All foods contain macronutrients that deliver energy.
-There are only three types:
+There are three types:

 - Carbohydrates: 1 gram has 4 calories.
 Good sources are vegetables, fruit, legumes and brown rice.

 - Protein: 1 gram has 4 calories.
-Good sources are meat, poultry, quark and whole eggs.
+Good sources are meat, poultry and quark.

 - Fat: 1 gram has 9 calories.
 Good sources are avocado, nuts, olive oil, whole eggs and fatty fish.

-And what about that one woman you know that can eat cake all day and without gaining weight?
-Well, that means she doesn’t eat a lot of calories besides those cakes.
+And what about that one woman you know that can eat cake all day without gaining weight?
+Well, that means she probably doesn’t eat a lot of calories besides those cakes.